oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

     The following is the general functionality of the Detach/Attach Storage Domain:

     * On detach of Storage Domain the VMs/Templates related to the Storage Domain should be deleted from the engine, but their data will be converted to an XML data which will be preserved in a DB table called unregistered_ovf_of_entities, and will still be part of the OVF disk contained in the Storage Domain.
-    * On attach the user will be able to choose the VMs/Templates/Disks he/she desires to register in the Data Center, and will choose which Cluster and quota for each Vm/Template it will be assigned with.
+    * On attach the user will be able to choose the VMs/Templates/Disks they desire to register in the Data Center, and will choose which Cluster and quota for each Vm/Template it will be assigned with.
     * After a successful registration of a VM/Template, the entity should be removed from the entities candidates to be registered.
     * The VM's snapshots and VM's disks (active/deactivate) should be preserved on attach, the same as they were when those entities were on the detached Storage Domain.
-    * Regarding quota enforcement Data Centers, the user will choose for each disk the quota he/she will want to consume from, when it will choose a VM/Template to register in the setup.
+    * Regarding quota enforcement Data Centers, the user will choose for each disk the quota they will want to consume from, when it will choose a VM/Template to register in the setup.

 2. OVF on any Storage Domain - <http://www.ovirt.org/Feature/OvfOnWantedDomains>

-    * The user can import a Storage Domains and attach it directly to a Data Center, or it can be imported as 'unattached' Storage Domain, and later the user can attach it to a Data Center he desires.
+    * The user can import a Storage Domains and attach it directly to a Data Center, or it can be imported as 'unattached' Storage Domain, and later the user can attach it to a Data Center they desire.
     * When attaching a Storage Domain to a Data Center, all the entities (VMs, Templates) from the `OVF_STORE` disk should be retrieved from the tar file and into the Data Base table unregistered_ovf_of_entities, later the user can decide how to register them into the Data Center (see <http://www.ovirt.org/Features/ImportUnregisteredEntities#General_Functionality>)
     * Once those VM/Template will be in the Data Base, the user should be able to register those entities using the import unregistered entities feature <http://www.ovirt.org/Features/ImportUnregisteredEntities#Work_flow_for_detach_and_attach_Storage_Domain_with_entities_-_UI_flow>